Acerca de

 Engaging in behaviors that are incongruent to the person's personality or value system

-Over time, loved ones in the orbit of the person with a Substance Use Disorder begin to have similar changes in their brains due to the persistent level of tension (fight/flight energy).
+Over time, loved ones in the orbit of the person with a Substance Use Disorder begin to have similar changes in their brains due to the persistent level of tension and subsequent toxic stress that taxes and overworks the good thinking brain.

 This looks like: